diegofcornejo/genesys-card-generator/README.md

 ## Usage

-The main script to generate or regenerate all card images is `generate_cards.py`.
-It handles both downloading new cards and processing local alias images in a unified process.
+The main script is `generate.py`.
+It orchestrates both phases (downloaded cards + local alias images) and writes everything to a single output directory.

 ### Basic Usage